Joe Clyde Christensen

 Six months after losing the love of his life, his wife Shirley, to whom he had been married for over 50 years and sealed for time and all eternity, Clyde’s heart realized his responsibilities on earth were over.
 He has joined his wife, his mother, his older brothers and sisters in heaven.
 We can only imagine the sweet reunion he had with his father, who he was never able to meet in his lifetime.
 Clyde is survived by his five children, Mark (Debbie) Christensen, Stewart (Dawn) Christensen, Josh Christensen, Natalie (David) Wayment, and Ashley (Marshall) Wolthuis, 13 Grandchildren, 2 Great-Granddaughters, as well as 2 of his older sisters and countless nieces and nephews whom he adored.

 The family would like to give their sincerest gratitude and love to all of the care their parents received from Brenda and Martha from Onecare Home Health and Hospice and their long time friend, Sharol Dolan.
 We will forever be grateful to you.

 Funeral services will be held on Wednesday, October 9, 2019 at 2 p.m. at the Uintah 5th Ward Chapel, 6350 Combe Road.
 The family will meet with friends Wednesday from 12:30 to 1:30 p.m. at the church.
 Interment, Lindquist’s Memorial Gardens of the Wasatch, 1718 Come Road.
 Services entrusted to Lindquist’s Ogden Mortuary.

-To send flowers to Joe Clyde Christensen's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Joe Clyde Christensen, please visit our floral store.